henkjannl/BedClock/README.md

 | `hp_stepping_float.h` | Library that plans and executes paths in linear and non-linear ways (see also `hp_stepping_interpolation_t` below). |
 | `hp_timer.h` | Library that defines a repeating or single-shot timer with microsecond resolution. |

-The `config.h` file only requires three `#defines`:
+The `config.h` file requires three `#defines`:
 ```c
 #define WIFI_SSID    "xxxxxxxxx"
 #define WIFI_PASS    "yyyyyyyy"
 #define TIME_ZONE    "CET-1CEST,M3.5.0,M10.5.0/3"
 ```

-The code for the local timezone can be found in https://github.com/nayarsystems/posix_tz_db/blob/master/zones.csv
+The last code is the timezone definition of Amsterdam.
+Codes for other locations can be found in https://github.com/nayarsystems/posix_tz_db/blob/master/zones.csv

 In `hp_stepping_float.h`, the `hp_stepping_interpolation_t` type is an enumerator that defines the move path between origin and target in the following way: